 You may need to try more than one approach before you find the right one.
 Many different kinds of medications can relieve anxiety.
 Here are the most common categories prescribed:

 Antidepressants — Despite their name, many of these drugs are very effective for anxiety.
-They are a first-line treatment for an anxiety disorder, especially when it is long-lasting or when the person is also depressed.
-They may work because they affect the activity of serotonin, one of the chemical messengers involved in the brain's anxiety response.
-The popular selective serotonin reuptake inhibitors (SSRIs), such as fluoxetine (Prozac), sertraline (Zoloft) and paroxetine (Paxil) are commonly used.
-Also, the older tricyclic antidepressants, such as nortriptyline (Aventyl, Pamelor) and imipramine (Tofranil), are effective, as are newer medications venlafaxine (Effexor) and duloxetine (Cymbalta).
+They are used very commonly to treat generalized anxiety disorder.
+The popular selective serotonin reuptake inhibitors (SSRIs), such as fluoxetine (Prozac), sertraline (Zoloft) and escitalopram (Lexapro) are often the first choice.
+Antidepressants that have a different mechanism of action work too.
+Examples are mirtazapine (Remeron), venlafaxine (Effexor) and duloxetine (Cymbalta).
+Older antidepressants are also effective.
+They include tricyclic antidepressants (for example, nortriptyline, imipramine) and monoamine oxidase inhibitors (MAOIs, for example, phenelzine).
 Since antidepressants often take several weeks to work, your doctor may also prescribe a fast-acting benzodiazepine for relief.

-Benzodiazepines — This group of drugs affect another chemical messenger at work in the brain's fear response system — gamma aminobutyric acid (GABA).
+Benzodiazepines — These drugs affect a chemical messenger that works in the brain's fear response system.
 Examples of benzodiazepines are clonazepam (Klonopin), lorazepam (Ativan), diazepam (Valium) and alprazolam (Xanax).
-They are very safe and often bring quick relief from symptoms of anxiety.
+They are reasonably safe and often bring quick relief from symptoms of anxiety.
 Since they act immediately, they may be prescribed during the first weeks of treatment while waiting for an antidepressant medication to take hold.
 Another reason these drugs are prescribed for a relatively short time is that the body sometimes becomes accustomed to the effect.
 That is, benzodiazepines may provide less relief as time goes on.
 If you need to stop taking these drugs, do so gradually under a doctor's direction, because withdrawal reactions can occur.